In Ireland there’s no such thing as bad weather—only the wrong clothes.

 I’ve also been sorting through the photo storage boxes that hold most of my prints from my pre-digital days.
 I knew that if I weeded out all the prints of missed focus, bad exposure, and multiple shots of random things that I practiced on when I was starting out with photography, I could clear out some serious storage space.
 I’m about halfway there, and though it’s slow going, it feels good to be making progress.
 Looking through all those photos reminded me of something I’d been meaning to do on the blog, so…

-Starting this month, I’ll be sharing monthly wallpapers for you to download.
+Starting this month, I’ll be sharing a monthly photo.
 Since March brings us St. Patrick’s Day, a photo from our trip to Ireland seemed appropriate.
 This is one my favorites—a view of Dingle town from the bay.
-The colorful buildings made me feel like I’d stepped into a storybook, and in spite of the cloudy skies, I hope they will brighten up your desktop and devices while we wait for spring.
+The colorful buildings made me feel like I’d stepped into a storybook.

 How is the weather in your neck of the woods?
 Have you had snow?
 We’ve